Pithipatis of Magadha: Islamic invasion and decline

-During the reign of Acarya Pithi Buddhasena, the region began to experience raids from Turkic invaders and was forced to swear fealty to them.
-This is detailed in the memoirs of the Tibetan pilgrim, Dharmasvamin who visited Bodh Gaya during this period.
+During the reign of Acarya Pithi Buddhasena, the region began to experience raids from Turkic invaders and the Pithipatis were forced to swear fealty to them.
+This is detailed in the memoirs of the Tibetan pilgrim, Dharmasvamin who visited Bodh Gaya in 1234–35.
+Dharmasvamin states that Buddhasena had retreated with his soldiers into a forest and they had left the Mahabodhi temple fortified for its protection with just four monks present at the site.